mvcds/my-library/charisma/3 Commands of Communication.md

 Those make for effective [[communication]]

 - Open & Available: the other needs to be willing to talk to you
-- Receptive: the other needs to be really listeninbg
+- Receptive: the other needs to be really listening
-- Appretiative: the other needs to appretiate what you're saying
+- Appreciative: the other needs to appreciate what you're saying